 • The study showed whilst 80% of these people were in contact with mental health services, only 5% had been in contact with specialist personality disorder services.

-• In 2015, The National Personality Disorder Service Survey found only 55% of people with personality disorder had access to specialist services.
+• In 2015, The National Personality Disorder Service Survey found only 55% of people with a personality disorder had access to specialist services.

 Symptoms